zanppa/dronemap/README.md

 ## Introduction
 This repository contains geojson files for drone restriction zones of Finland.
-The files are hand-crafted from freely available data from [AIP Suomi/Finland](https://www.ais.fi/ais/aip/fi/index.htm) Note that the restriction zones are not complete and are already outdated.
+The files are hand-crafted from freely available data from [AIP Suomi/Finland](https://www.ais.fi/ais/aip/fi/index.htm) Note that the restriction zones are not complete and may be already outdated.

 ## Background
 DroneInfo mobile app can be used to display the restriction zones, however [the website](https://www.droneinfo.fi/) only shows some restriction zones.
 Also I found the mobile app too crowded because it also shows some unnecessary layers.
 So I did my own version.